AdityaGupta-debug/MiniProject-Cardekho-website-model-price-prediction-using-Differnt-Machine-Learning-Models/README.md

 ## 🏆 Results

-- ✅ **XGBoost Regressor** gave the **best performance** with approximately **94% accuracy** (R² score), thanks to its ability to handle non-linearity, regularization, and boosting power.
+- 💯 **XGBoost Regressor** delivered the **best performance** with an **R² score of ~94%**, thanks to its ability to handle non-linearity, regularization, and ensemble learning.
-- 🌲 **Random Forest** was also strong, striking a great balance between **bias and variance**.
+- 🌲 **Random Forest Regressor** also performed well, striking a strong balance between **bias and variance**.
-- 🚀 **Gradient Boosting** closely followed, performing well by improving residuals iteratively.
+- 🚀 **Gradient Boosting** was competitive, gradually improving residuals over iterations.
-- ⚡ **AdaBoost** showed decent accuracy but underperformed compared to Random Forest and XGBoost.
+- ⚡ **AdaBoost** showed moderate performance but fell behind the other ensemble models.
-- 🧩 Regularized models like Ridge and Lasso helped reduce overfitting but weren’t top performers.
+- 🔵🔴 **Ridge and Lasso** (regularized linear models) helped control overfitting but were less powerful compared to tree-based models.
-- 📍 KNN and Linear Regression were the weakest due to their limitations in capturing non-linearities.
+- 📐 **KNN** and **Linear Regression** underperformed due to their limitations in capturing non-linear relationships.

 ---

 ## 📌 Key Learnings

-- Tree-based ensemble models are generally more powerful for structured tabular data.
+- Tree-based ensemble models are generally more effective for structured/tabular data.
-- Boosting algorithms (like XGBoost and Gradient Boosting) can outperform bagging (like Random Forest) with proper tuning.
+- Boosting techniques (like XGBoost and Gradient Boosting) often outperform bagging models (like Random Forest) when properly tuned.
-- Regularization (Ridge, Lasso) is helpful but may not always outperform more complex models.
+- Regularization techniques (Ridge, Lasso) are useful for avoiding overfitting in simpler models.
-- Feature engineering and EDA significantly affect model performance.
+- **Hyperparameter tuning and feature engineering** play a crucial role in improving model performance.